infinimesh/infinimesh/docs/docs/quickstart.md

 ```
 curl https://raw.githubusercontent.com/infinimesh/infinimesh/master/godownloader.sh | BINDIR=$HOME/bin bash
 ```
-Please note Depending on your OS/distribution, it may be necessary to add ~/bin to your PATH.
+Please note: Depending on your OS/distribution, it may be necessary to add ~/bin to your PATH.
 ```
 export PATH=$HOME/bin:$PATH
 ```